 Boza is also rich in vitamin B and, if you’re forced to skip a meal, a good way to keep going until dinner time.

-Click here for how to make Turkish Boza
+Click here for a step-by-step guide to making Boza

 2 cups water